shubham-saudolla/Lilac-Sublime/README.md

 ## Useful Information

-The port was made possible beacuse of [tobiastimm's](https://github.com/tobiastimm) project, [code-theme-converter](https://github.com/tobiastimm/code-theme-converter).
+This port was possible beacuse of [tobiastimm's](https://github.com/tobiastimm) project, [code-theme-converter](https://github.com/tobiastimm/code-theme-converter).

 Read more about it, [here](https://dev.to/tobiastimm/convert-any-visual-studio-code-theme-to-sublime-text-3-or-intellij-idea-jod).